Ritsu-Okazaki/unit2-project/main.md

 ## List of techniques used

 1. API communication with remote server
+2. Pushing sensor measurements data promptly
+3. Read values and timestamps of the recorded data in the server
-2. Filtering using moving average
+4. Filtering using moving average
-3. Plotting x-axis with hourly format

 ### 1. API communication with remote server